 Con – Most soft flaps use locking plates, which can be a little unsightly if you're concerned about aesthetics.
 However, a locking plate does provide excellent security.

 We offer a selection of hard and soft flaps in our own pet door designs.
 The Patio Pet Door Insert and the Aluminium Premium Pet Door feature a replaceable soft flap.
 The Invisi Flap for Glass has a hard flap with four-way locking.
-We also stock the SureFlap Microchip RFID Pet Door which has an automated hard flap.
+We also stock the SureFlap Microchip RFID Pet Door, which has an automated rigid flap.

 Perhaps you have some thoughts on hard flaps v. soft flaps?
 Please share your experience in the comments below.

 Replacement soft flapBy: Merryl Kontogianis on 19 December 2020The soft flap on our pet door has split along the top.
 Can we get a replacement?

 Hi Merryl, Yes you can purchase replacement flaps.
 The flaps usually last 1-2 years or more, dependant on how many animals you have and the location of the pet door.
 See this link https://www.temporarypetdoor.com.au/npd-replacement-flap-v3.0